dotlang/language/README.md

 5. Compiler automatically infers the type of variable from expression.
 6. (Recommendation) Put a single space around `:=`.
 7. You can explicitly state type by using `Type{expression}` syntax.
+8. If right side of `:=` is a tuple type, you can destruct it's type and assign it's value to different variables (Example 3).
+See Tuple section for more information.
+9. Declaration makes a copy of the right side if it is a simple identifier (Example 4).
+So any future change to `x` will not affect `y`.

 ## Assignment